YitianChen1996/CPP_and_C/Analyse-of-Fraction-Class/readme.md

     f.reduce();<br>
     return f;<br>
 }<br><br>
-Binary arithmetic operator can also be implemented as member function, but in this condition, it should has only one parameter.
+Binary arithmetic operator can also be implemented as member function, but in this case, it should has only one parameter.
 See the implementation of operator+ in the Fraction.cpp